Solvar Limited Updates on Market Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

 Solvar Limited has announced an update regarding its ongoing on-market buy-back program for its ordinary fully paid securities, identified by the ASX code SVR.
-The company reported a total of 21,898,530 securities bought back before the previous day, with an additional 156,895 securities repurchased on the previous day.
+The company reported that a total of 22,055,425 securities were bought back before the previous day, with an additional 94,734 securities bought back on the previous day.
 This buy-back initiative is part of Solvar’s strategy to manage its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (AU:SVR) stock is a Hold with a A$1.50 price target.
 To see the full list of analyst forecasts on Money3 Corporation Limited stock, see the AU:SVR Stock Forecast page.